 It means you can still make $$$

 Now that you have passed the real estate licensing exam, you have a big decision to make.
 Do you join a brokerage firm to jump in and actively sell real estate?
 Or have you realized that you may not have the funds readily available that you need to get started on this adventure?
 Maybe you think working as an assistant or transaction coordinator may be a good idea to learn the ropes and earn some cash until you are ready.
 If you are one of the later people, you are probably wondering what to do.
 Good news!
-There are two options – you can place your license into inactive status, or, the BETTER option, you can place it in referral status.
-I highly recommend referral status.
-But what is referral status and who would benefit from this?
+There are two options – you can place your license into inactive status, or, the BETTER option, you can become a Referral Agent.
+I highly recommend the Referral Agent route, but what does this mean and who would benefit from this?

 What is a Referral Agent?

 Basically, a referral agent is a licensed real estate agent who does not directly sell real estate, but instead, refers their clients (friends, family, co-workers, any of their contacts) to another active licensed real estate agent, who will then manage the client’s real estate transaction.
 The referral agent then earns a percentage of the active agent’s commission generated from the referral.
 Being a referral agent can be a lucrative way of earning income in the real estate business.

 Who would benefit from becoming a Referral Agent?

 Becoming a referral agent is a great option for real estate licensees such as:

 - an experienced agent looking to semi-retire and still generate income.

 - a licensee who excels at generating leads but would rather not show or list property.